-Don’t Settle for Less after a Job-Related Injury
+Don’t Settle for Less after an Ohio Job-Related Injury

 In most cases, a worker who is injured on the job recovers fairly quickly and returns to work.
 In the meantime, however, he or she can often collect workers’ compensation to pay medical bills related to the occupational injury and replace lost wages provided their claim has been allowed.

 But not everyone is able to return to work so easily after a jobsite accident.
 Some never return to working for a living.
 Those workers need and deserve assistance that goes beyond a standard workers’ compensation claim.
 Those workers and their families need to explore other options for compensation based on what has happened to their lives.